Marriott Bonvoy makes TikTok debut with global Power of Travel campaign

 “Over the last 18 months the customer has changed,” Povinelli said.
 “We have this campaign as a way to reintroduce Marriott Bonvoy and also tap into the current sentiment and pent up demand for travel.”

-Marriott Bonvoy’s spots feature the new tagline “Where can we take you?” and will air on media channels over several months including during the NBA Finals and the Olympics, led by global agency Marriot One Media (M1M).
+Marriott Bonvoy’s spots feature the new tagline “Where can we take you?” and will air on media channels over several months including during the NBA Finals and the Olympics, led by global agency Marriot One Media.